When men become sexually aroused, a number of hormones, muscles, nerves, and blood vessels all work in conjunction with one another to signal a...

 - sexual dysfunction

-What Are the Common Underlying Causes of Erection Problems?
+What Are the Common Causes of Erection Problems?

-The causes of erection problems can be both physical and psychological.
+The causes of erection problems can be physical, psychological, or a combination of the two.
 Physical causes of erection problems are more common in older men.
 They occur because of disorders that can affect the nerves and blood vessels responsible for causing an erection.

 - heart disease